jump-dev/JuMP.jl/README.md

 Integer and binary restrictions can optionally be specified with a third argument, ``Int`` or ``Bin``.

-To create an arrays of variables we appending brackets to the variable name.
+To create arrays of variables we append brackets to the variable name.
 For example

 ```jl